Berlin clubs are to be reduced to 50% capacity from this weekend due to rising cases of COVID-19.

 Due to a new ruling, venues and nightclubs in the German capital will only be able to operate at half-capacity from Saturday, 27th November.
 It's the latest development in a rollercoaster few months for the city regulations-wise.

-Clubs in the German state of Bavaria have been forced to close for three weeks starting from 22nd November.
+The news comes days after it was announced that clubs in the German state of Bavaria have been forced to close for three weeks starting from 22nd November.

 Germany has a lower than average vaccination rate compared to much of Western Europe, and the rate of cases is reaching a new high across the nation.
 Earlier this week, Germany's acting Health Minister Jens Spahn urged all German citizens to get vaccinated as soon as possible, warning that people will either be "vaccinated, cured or dead" by the end of winter.